Finding hope in cancer feels impossible when the storm is at its loudest — but this post will show you exactly where to look.

-That question isn’t new.
-The disciples asked it too.
+That question isn't new.
+In fact, the disciples asked it too.

 In Mark 4, Jesus and His disciples are crossing the Sea of Galilee when a violent storm hits.
 The boat is nearly swamped.
 The disciples — many of them seasoned fishermen — are terrified.
 And Jesus?
 He's asleep.